What is Chagas disease?

 Can Chagas disease be prevented?

-If you are planning to visit rural areas in Central or South America, choose clean, well-built lodgings.
+If you are planning to visit rural areas in Latin America, choose clean, well-built lodgings.
 Ask about pest management where you are staying.
 Consider using bed nets, wearing long sleeves and pants, and using bug repellent day and night.

 When should I call my healthcare provider?